ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * TRL endpoint: an endpoint at the AS associated with the TRL resource.
 The default name of the TRL endpoint in a url-path is '/revoke/trl'.
 Implementations are not required to use this name, and can define their own instead.

-* Registered device: a device registered at the AS, i.e., as a Client, or a Resource Server, or both.
+* Registered device: a device registered at the AS, i.e., as a Client, or a RS, or both.
 A registered device acts as a caller of the TRL endpoint.

 * Administrator: entity authorized to get full access to the TRL at the AS, and acting as a caller of the TRL endpoint.
-An administrator is not necessarily a registered device as defined above, i.e., a Client requesting Access Tokens or a Resource Server consuming Access Tokens.
+An administrator is not necessarily a registered device as defined above, i.e., a Client requesting Access Tokens or a RS consuming Access Tokens.
 How the administrator authorization is established and verified is out of the scope of this specification.

 * Pertaining Access Token:

    - With reference to an administrator, an Access Token issued by the AS.

    - With reference to a registered device, an Access Token intended to be owned by that device.
 An Access Token pertains to a Client if the AS has issued the Access Token for that Client following its request.
-An Access Token pertains to a Resource Server if the AS has issued the Access Token to be consumed by that Resource Server.
+An Access Token pertains to a RS if the AS has issued the Access Token to be consumed by that RS.

 Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.